fani-lab/OpeNTF/README.md

 datasets=("dblp" "imdb")
 ```

-This will run the following:
+This will run the following in top to bottom order:
 - `mode1` on `dblp` dataset.
 - `mode1` on `imdb` dataset.
 - `mode2` on `dblp` dataset.